 Dave Harder is Vice President and Portfolio Manager with Canada's largest financial firm, which is also one of the most respected financial corporations in the world.
 He has written more than 300 reports about momentum indicators and asset allocation.
 Dave is a marathon runner, Ironman triathlete and a professionally trained Search and Rescue volunteer.

 Janice Dorn, M.D., Ph.D. received a Ph.D. in Anatomy (Neuroanatomy) from the Albert Einstein College of Medicine in New York.
 She is certified by the American Board of Psychiatry and Neurology as well as the American Board of Addiction Medicine.
 Dr. Janice Dorn has written over 1,000 articles on trading psychology and behavioral finance.
 Dr. Dorn is dedicated to providing education and training about how the brain, psychology and emotions impact financial decision-making.
 Janice is an advocate for the elderly, lifelong dancer and a pianist.

-After a courageous battle with cancer, Janice Dorn, of Phoenix, Arizona passed away at the age of 78 years.
+After a courageous battle with cancer, Janice Dorn, of Phoenix, Arizona passed away on April 25, 2017.

 Copyright © 2019 Mind, Money & Markets - All Rights Reserved.